ambar-ashish/melanoma-assignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-This Case Study is developed for Advanced Linear regression required for UpGrad - IIIT, Bangalore Programme
+This Case Study is developed for Melanoma Detection using CNN required for UpGrad - IIIT, Bangalore Programme

 ## Contact